B3nedikt/restring/README.md

 ### 5. Done!
 Now all strings in your app will be overriden by new strings provided to Restring.

-## Change Language of the app:
+## Change Language of the app
-1. Restring works with the current locale by default, however you can change your apps language like this:
+Restring works with the current locale by default, however you can change your apps language like this:
 ```java
 Restring.setLocale(Locales.APP_LOCALES.get(position));